Hualong South railway station

-Hualong South railway station (化龙南站 (化龍南站, Huàlóng Nán Zhàn)) is a station on Pazhou–Lianhuashan intercity railway located in Panyu District, Guangzhou, Guangdong, China.
+Hualong South railway station (化龙南站 (Huàlóng Nán Zhàn)) is an underground railway station on Pazhou–Lianhuashan intercity railway located in Panyu District, Guangzhou, Guangdong, China.
 It opened on 29 September 2025.

 Features

 The station has an underground island platform.

 Entrances/exits

 The station has 4 points of entry/exit.
 In its initial opening, the station opened Exits A and D. The exits have accessible ramps.